 Some meters can even connect to an in-home display so that you can view your usage without leaving the comfort of your home.

-In comparison, the old mechanical meters use a spinning disc to measure your usage, which is recorded on rotating needles or dials.
+In comparison, the old mechanical meters use a spinning disc to measure your usage, recorded on rotating needles or dials.

 The biggest advantage of smart meters is that you and your electricity provider have quick access to your usage, and your provider instantly knows if you have a power outage.